Gestational diabetes diet

 Unfortunately one of the biggest things that vary is dietary advice and one of the biggest concerns and complaints in the support group is dietitians and poor advice or lack of dietary advice.
 Much of the dietary advice given in the hospital is based on a diabetic diet for type 2 diabetes, which is currently a low-fat diet due to type 2 diabetes being associated with obesity.
 Many have tried and failed at following this type of ‘diabetic’ diet (myself included) which includes advocating eating breakfast cereals, lots of fruit and drinking fruit juices, following a fat-free or low-fat diet.
 Gestational diabetes is different to type 1 & 2 diabetes due to the fact that it is driven by hormones from the placenta which can fluctuate dramatically and even previously diagnosed diabetics may struggle due to the hormonal fluctuations during pregnancy.

-Opinions in the diabetic community are currently changing and so whilst the NHS still advocates a low-fat balanced diet (in most areas), many type 2 diabetics are starting to change opinions and are also following low carb, high fat, high protein diets too although we believe it will be some time before the NHS change their opinion on dietary advice.
+Opinions in the diabetic community are currently changing and so whilst the NHS still advocates a low-fat balanced diet (in most areas), many type 2 diabetics are starting to change opinions and are also following a low carb, high fat, high protein diets too although we believe it will be some time before the NHS change their opinion on dietary advice.

 Gestational diabetes is a progressive condition that worsens (insulin resistance increases) as the pregnancy goes on and so our bodies can struggle to tolerate many things that would be deemed suitable for a type 2 diabetic diet.
 For many ladies in the group who’ve had gestational diabetes in previous pregnancies, they’ve said that the dietary advice we’ve offered has made huge differences in their subsequent GD pregnancy and they wished they’d had the support and knowledge before now.
-For a look at some of these ladies testimonials, please read more here.
+For a look at some of these testimonials, please read more here.